abmyii/IDLE-R/README.md

 IDLE-Remake
 ===========
 A simple IDE aiming to be a remake of, and replacement to IDLE.
+Inspired by https://inventwithpython.com/blog/2014/11/20/idle-reimagined/.

 Requirements
 =============